Mexico Restricted Zone Explained: Foreign Property Rules

 If your purchase is a labelled condo with regime de condominio documents, you are almost certainly on the residential path.
 If you are buying hectares for hotel development, retain specialised counsel early.

-Measuring zone status on a specific parcel
+What should buyers verify on measuring zone status on a specific parcel?

-Zone status requires independent verification since marketing copy often misstates proximity — confirm through official cartographic distance from coastline, attorney opinion letters, notario preliminary reviews, and public registry parcel classifications.
+Zone status requires independent verification since marketing copy often misstates proximity, confirm through official cartographic distance from coastline, attorney opinion letters, notario preliminary reviews, and public registry parcel classifications.
 Inland communities marketed as “15 minutes to beach” may still fall within 50-kilometer bands if coastal curvature brings zones closer than expected.

 Do not trust marketing copy alone.
 Confirm via: